The I Love You Project

-The I Love You Project® is a global interactive social art project in which a digital microscope camera is used to videotape human participants saying “I Love You” in their native language.
+The I Love You Project® is a global interactive social art project created by Debbie Davies in which a digital microscope camera is used to videotape and photograph participants saying “I Love You” in their native language.
 The voices are recorded separately, combined with original music and videotaped images to create a multi-media installation.
 Portraits of participants are also part of the exhibition creating a mosaic of human faces.

-This project has been conducted in Spain, Germany, and Ukraine.
+This project has been conducted in Spain, Germany, and Ukraine; and has been screend additionally in Thailand, Italy, and Poland.
 It is a collaborative effort incorporating photography, video, music, and sound.
-We hope to create a cross cultural visual dialog.
+The hope is to create a cross cultural visual dialog.
 The message is that the world is multi-cultural, and peace and love between people of diverse backgrounds cannot be achieved unless we start a one on one relationship with strangers.

 Sound artists record the participants’ voices saying “I Love You” along with snippets of conversation and laughter, and composes a soundtrack that uses these voices and sounds combined with original music for the video.